zone-eu/zone-mta/plugins/README.md

 ## Using Message Analyzer

-If you want to check the original data stream coming from the feeder you can process it with the analyzer hook.
+If you want to check the original data stream coming from the input you can process it with the analyzer hook.
 You can modify the data inside the hook but this affects the next analyzers as these get their input from the output of your hook

 ```javascript
 app.addAnalyzerHook(handler);